a nurse assisting a patient

 Exercise

-Exercise has been shown to reduce the severity of fatigue, improve emotional well-being, and improve the ability to perform daily activities in patients with lung cancer.
-Studies have suggested that patients who receive physical therapy interventions earlier in their treatment are more likely to adhere to and tolerate physical activity, which has demonstrated numerous positive effects on endurance and overall quality of life.1
+Exercise has been shown to reduce the severity of fatigue, improve emotional well-being, and improve the ability to perform daily activities in people with lung cancer.
+Studies have suggested that people who receive physical therapy earlier in their treatment are more likely to stick to and tolerate physical activity, which has many positive effects on endurance and overall quality of life.1

 Nutrition

-Weight loss and malnutrition are associated with an increased risk of complications following surgery and can impact the ability to receive treatments like chemotherapy.
+Weight loss and malnutrition are linked to an increased risk of complications following surgery.
+They can also impact the ability to receive treatments like chemotherapy.
 Research suggests that patients’ nutritional intake, imbalances, and supplementation should be assessed early in treatment and throughout the treatment timeframe.1

 Pain management